exonum/exonum/components/merkledb/README.md

 Exonum MerkleDB is a persistent storage implementation based on RocksDB which provides APIs to work with merkelized data structures.

-## Available database objects
+## Available Database Objects

 - `Entry` is a specific index that stores only one value.
 Useful for global values, such as configuration.
 Similar to a combination of `Box` and `Option`.
-- `ListIndex` is a list of items stored in the sequential order.
+- `ListIndex` is a list of items stored in a sequential order.
 Similar to `Vec`.
-- `SparseListIndex` is a list of items stored in the sequential order.
+- `SparseListIndex` is a list of items stored in a sequential order.
 Similar to `ListIndex`, but may contain indices without elements.
 - `MapIndex` is a map of keys and values.
 Similar to `BTreeMap`.
 - `ProofListIndex` is a Merkelized version of `ListIndex` that supports cryptographic proofs of existence and is implemented as a Merkle tree.
 - `ProofMapIndex` is a Merkelized version of `MapIndex` that supports cryptographic proofs of existence and is implemented as a binary Merkle Patricia tree.
-- `KeySetIndex` and `ValueSetIndex` is a set of items, similar to `BTreeSet` and `HashSet`.
+- `KeySetIndex` and `ValueSetIndex` are sets of items, similar to `BTreeSet` and `HashSet` accordingly.

 ## Usage